shaack/reboot-cms/README.md

 user: admin
 pwd: change_me
 ```
-You should change the admin password in `local/.htpasswd`.
+You can and should change the admin password in `local/.htpasswd`.